sDassana/blog/README.md

 - Local: XAMPP (Apache + MySQL) — place under `htdocs` and configure `.env`
 - Production: any PHP hosting with MySQL — configure virtual host and `.env`
 - Ensure `public/uploads/` is writable by the web server
-- Enforce HTTPS and secure session settings in production
+- Enforce HTTPS and secure session settings in production (you can use an `.htaccess` redirect)
+- Optional: compatible with popular free/shared PHP hosts (for example, InfinityFree); remember to set correct DB credentials and enable SSL if available

+## Developer

+- Sathnuwan Dassana

 ## License and Usage

-For educational/demo use.
-Add a license file if you plan to open-source.
+This project is created for learning and portfolio purposes.
+You’re welcome to explore, learn from, and extend the code.
+If you reuse substantial parts of the design or implementation, please credit “Sathnuwan Dassana – The Cookie.”

 ## Acknowledgements

-- Tailwind CSS (CDN) for fast UI development
+- Tailwind CSS for rapid UI development
-- PHP and MySQL documentation
+- Official PHP and MySQL documentation
-- Community resources and tutorials that inspired this build
+- GitHub Student Developer Pack (optional tools and credits)

+## Final Deployment

+- Production: add your live URL here once deployed